This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \beta \coloneqq \left(\frac{R_s}{p_0}\right)^{R_s/c^{(V)}}\exp\left(-\frac{c}{c^{(V)}}\right) \end{align} \]

 The potential temperature $\theta$ is the temperature that a gas parcel would have if it were brought adiabatically to an arbitrary reference pressure $p_0$.
-If you replace using the equation of state in the adiabatic equation.
-(9.19) the volume by the temperature is obtained
+If, by means of the equation of state, one replaces the volume in the adiabat Eq.
+(9.19) by the temperature, one obtains

 \[ \begin{align} p_0 = p\left(\frac{V}{V_0}\right)^\kappa = p\left(\frac{Tp_0}{p\theta}\right)^\kappa\Leftrightarrow T_0^\kappa = T^\kappa\left(\frac{p_0}{p}\right)^{\kappa - 1}\Leftrightarrow \theta = T\left(\frac{p_0}{p}\right)^\frac{R_s}{c^{(p)}}\tag{9.43}\label{eq:pot_temp} \end{align} \]